Employee Sick Leave Without Medical Certificate: Should We Deduct Salary for All Days?

 mail8013

-Why did your employee apply for 4 days Sick Leave ?
-Does your organization have a policy to consider weekly holidays too as "leave" if it is sandwiched between the leave availed on working days !
+Sonu, If you have a holiday or weekly off day, then how can an employee be considered "absent" on that day?
+Why did your employee apply for 4 days of Sick Leave?
+Does your organization have a policy to consider weekly holidays as "leave" if they are sandwiched between leave taken on working days?

-I believe, your organization would be having a policy stating the need to produce/submit medical certificate if one avails Sick Leave for certain number of days, isn't it ?
+I believe your organization would have a policy stating the requirement to produce or submit a medical certificate if one takes Sick Leave for a certain number of days, right?

 Regards,